• Skip to primary navigation

 • ×

-Give your cookies and baked goodies a healthier twist with this naturally coloured, Easy Homemade Icing.
-This icing only takes a minute to make, is vegan (no eggs or aquafaba!) and is coloured with real-food!
+Give your cookies and baked goods a healthier twist with this easy, Naturally Coloured Homemade Icing.
+This icing only takes a minute to make, requires no eggs or aquafaba and is coloured with real food!

 Three jars of naturally coloured vegan icing and a plate of freshly decorated gingerbread cookies beside.